Muhamed Kafedžić – Muha / ムハメッド カフェジッチ 無派

 Additional texts about my artwork done by art historian & curator, people with skills to dissect art and sometimes artists 🙂 can be found here:

-- Research essay Ukiyo-E between Pop Art and (trans)cultural appropriation: On the art of Muhamed Kafedžić – Muha by Srđan Tunić, art historian (in Serbian language, please use google translate until English version is published)
+- Research essay Ukiyo-e between Pop Art and (Trans)cultural Appropriation: On the Art of Muhamed Kafedžić – Muha by Srđan Tunić, Transcultural Studies Nr.
+1 (2017), Heidelberg University Publishing

 - Review Pop Art and pop art by Amalija Stojsavljević, art historian